About

 I’ve been interested in astrology since I was in my early 20s, when I used a printed ephemeris to draw charts for my friends by hand.
 I was a big fan of Isabel Hickey’s book “Astrology: A Cosmic Science,” which I learned later is a classic text of Western astrology.
 It began my lifelong interest in astrology.

 In my 40s, I went to art school to learn traditional drawing and painting.
-What fun!
+It was so fun!
 I learned to take accurate measurements of a visual subject and develop a drawing step by step.
-I learned about light and shadow, the human figure, color theory, and proper handling of drawing and oil-painting materials.
-Most of all, I learned to approach a problem first by focusing on the big shapes, and only later getting into details.
+I learned to approach a problem first by focusing on the big shapes, and only later getting into details.
 I made dozens of still-life paintings and landscape paintings, and a few portraits.
 I was proud of the accuracy and sensitivity of my paintings.
 I thought I had found my vocation.
 My interest in astrology continued, on the side.

-In 2017 I discovered Vedic astrology through my oldest friend, a professor who studied it as a hobby.
-Her intuition and empathy were strong.
-For years we discussed our charts on the phone, learning the basics, and helping each other through good times and bad.
+In 2017 I discovered Vedic astrology through my oldest friend, a professor who studied it on the side.
+For years we discussed our charts, learning the basics, and supporting each other through good times and bad.
 I found those conversations interesting and comforting.
-When I reached my 50s, my interest in oil painting started to wane.
-My paintings weren’t helping people in a way that was meaningful to me, and studio life was lonely.
-Over a 2-year period, I got birth-chart readings by four Vedic astrologers, who differed in their approaches.
+Over a 2-year period, I got birth-chart readings from four Vedic astrologers, who differed in their approaches.
 The readings were comforting, but not catalytic.
 Something indefinite gnawed at me.
 In early 2025, I complained to my friend that painting no longer fed my sense of purpose.

 She suggested that I study Vedic astrology seriously.
 “I think you’re ready,” she said.
 I was taken aback, but I couldn’t deny that astrology had held my interest all through adulthood.
-I got a birth-chart reading by acclaimed Vedic astrologer James Braha.
+I got a reading by acclaimed Vedic astrologer James Braha.
 He encouraged me to practice astrology professionally.
 “You’ve got a monster 8th house and a lot of healing energy in your chart,” he said.
 “The field needs people like you.
 You’ll be the healing type of astrologer.”
-So I bought his books, along with a few others, and Vedic astrology software.
-I gathered 35 charts to interpret, and I wrote a detailed study plan.
+So I read his books and took his masterclass.
+I gathered 25 charts to interpret, and I wrote a detailed study plan.
 Then I followed it.